If you like Law and Order: SVU or CSI, then you can’t miss the hard-hitting Victim Squad!

 March 5, 2018 8pm

 The Victim Squad converged to their regular back booth in the dim lit pub, unwinding from the conclusion of another case.
-Lieutenant Fox raised her wine glass of Merlot to toast her team, “To another case in the books, and a job well done.”
+Lieutenant Fox raised her wine glass to toast her team, “To another case in the books, and a job well done.”

 The team raised their glasses and took a drink.

 “It’s tough, you know,” said Detective Mable, running her thumb back and forth slowly on the neck of her bottle of Budweiser while she thought out loud.
 “Women have made so many strides on becoming strong as a unit.
 We’ve worked so hard to set ourselves a part from the cruel nature of men.
 Then, a girl like this comes along and starts chopping off penises and shoving them in behinds.
 It kind of makes me think that maybe men and women aren’t so different after all.”